 Lyon has always reminded me of an onion, shedding layers as one cuts deeper or looks more attentively.
 More than a city, it is an agglomeration of neighbourhoods that history has stuck together, whether they wanted it or not.

-There are so many unusual and interesting things to know about Lyon...
+There are so many unusual and interesting things to do in Lyon...

 I began my uphill trek at the Place des Terreaux, a complex square in the city proper that houses Lyon’s historic mid-17th century City Hall and the Opera House.